...

 Therapeutic Potential of NAD Boosting Molecules

-This review takes a deep dive into the role of NADin energy metabolism and cellular health, including NAD-responsive signaling systems, NAD synthesis and degradation, and its physiological effects.
+This review takes a deep dive into the role of NADin metabolism and cellular health, including NAD-responsive signaling systems, NAD synthesis and degradation, and its physiological effects.

 Rajmak L, K Chwalek and DA Sinclair.
 Therapeutic Potential of NAD Boosting Molecules: The In Vivo Evidence.
 Cell Metabolism.
 2018 Mar 06; 27(3): 529-547